Probing Primordial Black Holes with upcoming Radio Telescopes: a case study for LOFAR2.0, FAST Core Array and BINGO: Forecasts for upcoming radio telescopes

+The last equation means that our quoted limits depicted in Fig.~\ref{fig:04} will be weaker by a factor of $3$.
+Therefore, in this case the BINGO and FAST bounds for $900$ FRBs will be negligible, and LOFAR will be able to constrain $f_{\mathrm{PBH}} < 0.43$.
+However, we can still provide a scenario similar to the most optimistic one by increasing the $\mathrm{SNR}$ of the three radio telescopes and the number of detected FRBs.
+This new analysis is shown in Fig.~\ref{fig:045}, where we used $\mathrm{SNR} = 12, \,15,\,15$, and $N_{\mathrm{FRB}} = 5000,\, 1500, \, 1500$ for LOFAR, FAST, and BINGO, respectively.

 To compare our forecast with current observational constraints on PBHs, we generated Fig. \ref{fig:05}.
 There we can observe bounds generated by FRB/CHIME \cite{Leung_2022}, SNe \cite{Zumalacarregui:2017qqd}, Icarus \cite{Oguri:2017ock}, OGLE \cite{Niikura:2017zjd, Mroz:2024mse}, Subsolar mergers \cite{Nitz:2022ltl}, LIGO/VIRGO/KAGRA \cite{Green:2020jor, Andres-Carcasona:2024wqk}, and CMB \cite{Serpico:2020ehh}.
 These bounds cover a broad range of PBHs' masses, here highlighted from $10^{-4}–10^{4}\,{M_{\odot}}$.
 They can also constrain fractions of PBHs $< 10^{-3}$, as we can see from the bounds provided by OGLE and CMB.
 By comparing our forecast with these bounds, we find it is compatible with forecasts for FRBs and Supernovae reported so far.
+The time resolution and mass scales presented here are in agreement with the forecast of the BURSTT (Bustling Universe Radio Survey Telescope in Taiwan) collaboration \cite{Ho:2023feo}.
 We also realize that the three radio telescopes can contribute to different surveys in a new and independent way.
 Moreover, the precision of this forecast can be enhanced as new FRBs are reported and characterized in the near future with better instrumental resolution.